ngircd/ngircd/doc/QuickStart.md

 setups, but most probably need further tweaking for more "advanced" setups.

 You can check the current settings by running `ngircd --configtest`.
-This command not only shows the settings, it shows error, warning and hits, if it detects any.
+This command not only shows the settings, it shows error, warning and hints, if it detects any.

 Therefore it is definitely best practice to *always run this check* after